 7. Write It All Down

 I don’t know about you but I hate being constantly asked what’s for dinner?
-Once I have my meal plan figured out I write it all down on this dry erase calendar that lives on our refrigerator.
+Once I have my meal plan figured out I write it all down on a dry erase calendar that lives on our refrigerator.
 That way everyone in our family knows what’s for dinner every night.
 It also serves as a quick reference guide for me to make sure I get the right ingredients out of the freezer to defrost.

 Now that you have created your meal plan, go here to learn how to stick to it.